Sign Off and ARCP

 Outcome 5: Incomplete evidence presented – additional training time may be required

-Further documents designed to assist trainees with the sign-off process can be accessed below - we hope all these documents will help F1s (in particular) gain an idea of what will be required so that portfolios can be built throughout the year to satisfy requirements.
+Further documents designed to assist Foundation Doctors with the sign-off process can be accessed below - we hope all these documents will help F1s (in particular) gain an idea of what will be required so that portfolios can be built throughout the year to satisfy requirements.

-Foundation Trainee Supervision Help sheet - a useful guide of what you and your supervisor need to do and when.
+Foundation Doctors Supervision Help sheet - a useful guide of what you and your supervisor need to do and when.

 The Foundation Programme is both time and outcome-based.
 Foundation Doctors must complete 12 months in approved Foundation Year 1 (F1) placements and 12 months in approved Foundation Year 2 (F2) placements as well as meeting the other requirements of the programme.
-The GMC guidance for absence states that if trainees miss any time they were due to be on duty this will count as an absence whether it was a weekday, weekend or night shift.
-The maximum number of days a trainee can be absent when they were due to be on duty is 20.
+The GMC guidance for absence states that if Foundation Doctors miss any time they were due to be on duty this will count as an absence whether it was a weekday, weekend or night shift.
+The maximum number of days a Foundation Doctor can be absent when they were due to be on duty is 20.